-ASC 740, Income Taxes, provides guidance for how uncertain tax positions should be recognized, measured, presented and disclosed in the financial statements.
-ASC 740 requires the evaluation of tax positions taken or expected to be taken in the course of preparing the Company's tax returns to determine whether the tax positions are "more-likely-than-not" of being sustained by the applicable tax authority.
+ASC 740, Income Taxes, provides guidance for how uncertain tax positions should be recognized, measured, presented and disclosed in our consolidated financial statements.
+ASC 740 requires the evaluation of tax positions taken or expected to be taken in the course of preparing our tax returns to determine whether the tax positions are "more-likely-than-not" of being sustained by the applicable tax authority.
 Tax positions deemed to meet a "more-likely-than-not" threshold would be recorded as a tax benefit or expense in the current period.
-The Company recognizes interest and penalties, if any, related to unrecognized tax benefits as income tax expense in the consolidated statements of operations.
-As of December 31, 2013 and December 31, 2012, there were no uncertain tax positions.
+We recognize interest and penalties, if any, related to unrecognized tax benefits as income tax expense in the consolidated statements of operations.
+As of March 31, 2014 and December 31, 2013, there were no uncertain tax positions.

-The Company is required to determine whether a tax position of the Company is more likely-than-not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
+We are required to determine whether our tax position is more likely-than-not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 The tax benefit to be recognized is measured as the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
-De-recognition of a tax benefit previously recognized could result in the Company recording a tax liability that could have negatively impact the Company's net assets.
+De-recognition of a tax benefit previously recognized could result in us recording a tax liability that could have a negative impact on our net assets.